What is “competitive fencing”?

 Competitive USFA Membership is required.

-Points: for Youth, Cadet, Junior, and Senior National point competitions (NACs, JOs, July Challenge, and National Championships), points will be awarded to the direct elimination table in which the top 32 (to a maximum of 40 percent) of the competitive field falls (rounded to the next lower integer) to a maximum of 64th place.
+Points: for Youth, Cadet, Junior, and Senior National point competitions (NACs, JOs, July Challenge, and National Championships), points will be awarded to the direct elimination table in which the top 32 (to a maximum of 40 percent) of the competitive field fall (rounded to the next lower integer) to a maximum of 64th place.
 If the top 32 cut-off falls within a pool round, the points will be awarded starting with the direct elimination round.

 In the case of a tie, the points are averaged for each place involved (e.g., 3 tied for 25th receive the average of points for 25th, 26th, and 27th place).
-If a fencer is excluded from the competition, that place is left vacant and no one receives the points for that place.
+If a fencer is excluded from the competition, that place is left vacant, and no one receives the points for that place.

 5. National Championships